 It’s also valuable to use H2 subheadings, because Google will rank passages out of a piece of content for relevant queries, which is called passage ranking.
 If you’re writing blog posts on your site, for example, you can break up sections of a longer post with H2 subheadings, giving those individual sections an opportunity to rank.

 All site templates have the same basic components needed for great SEO: They are responsive, load quickly, and don’t contain blocking resources or unruly scripts.
 Templates impact SEO when you use them to put lots of unique, high-quality content on the page.
 All templates give you control over layout and design so you can build content-focused pages; you just need to find the template that works for you.

 Understanding image SEO

-Images offer unique SEO opportunities to help your page send additional topical signals to search engines.
+Images offer unique SEO opportunities to help your page send additional topical signals to search engines and help to appear on Google image search, allowing your content to reach a broader audience and attract more visitors to your website.
 Search engines crawl data related to images just like text content, and not only work to understand and display them in image search, but also use them as another source of guidance for the topical relevance of a given page.
 Here are some effective and simple ways to add additional SEO juice to your images.

 Image alt tags